Non profit organisations

 Global Land Tool Network

 The Global Land Tool Network (GLTN) is an initiative of the United Nations Human Settlements Programme (UN-HABITAT), the Swedish International Development Cooperation Agency (Sida), the Norwegian Ministry of Foreign Affairs and the World Bank.
-The main aim of the GLTN is to alleviate poverty and contribute to achievement of the Millennium Development Goals, through land reform, improved land management and security of tenure.
-The website has background and organisational information about the GLTN and its partner organisations.
+It seeks to alleviate poverty through land reform, improved land management and security of tenure.
+The website describes GLTN's work regarding land rights, records and registration; land use planning; land management, administration and information; land law and enforcement; land value taxation and legislation.

 International Legal Assistance Consortium